ninegua/stripe-demo/README.md

 2. Find out the `checkout_session_id` (or `payment_intent_id`) associated with the user's payment, and call Stripe's web service API to lookup payment details.

-method 1 requires you to verify the a signature (embedded in the `stripe-signature` header) of the message using a master secret key, while method 2 only requires a read-only key of limited scope.
+method 1 requires you to verify a signature (embedded in the `stripe-signature` header) of the message using a master secret key, while method 2 only requires a read-only key of limited scope.

 They both have downsides: